dimanikulin/dimanikulin/PublishWhat2.md

 ---

-# Plagiarism
-TBD

-www.copyscape.com

-Please note we require 0% plagiarism/duplicate content and all sources must be cited properly.

-When using a quote or definition from another source, it must be cited using an in-line link so we are giving attribution and the reader can verify the information.

-However, we would prefer that these papers share a uniquely GL perspective and that the content is 100% original.

-# languge

-TBD

-# Actual for this platform connet
-Facebook not for programming, like pain point for your and for society, find info інфопривід

-# if you publish on different sites

-first must hacker noon as they check your connetn a lot before publication please fill profiles make all profiles be consistent

-Read sites requrements

-# Choose day and time
-Please select proper day and time for a publication.
-I publish usually on Monday and Thussday.
-It is usually 10AM - 3PM my local time, Ukrainian.
-Defintly not at morning and an night please notice on holidays you will have less viewes for summer you mush less viewes/reactions when there is also other importnat event in platform published you will loose the views but the will accuire them

-# Choose frequency of publication
-I use 1-2 per week.

-# Make proof read
-prof read by Grammarly on hashnode

-prof read by GPT

-prof read by person

-prof read by word or google docs

-no grammar and formatting issues

 # Size
 For a usual people-facing piece, I think this needs to be pared down as much as possible – ideally under 2500 words.
 It's a very dense read, and it's a big ask to expect an executive looking at their solution options to read a 40-page paper.

 not less not more